-This toy example shows us three things: \begin{enumerate} \item[(i)] The $d_k$'s are indeed balancing both ill-posedness and heteroscedasticity of the problem. \item[(ii)] The choice of the mappings from $A$ to $\tA$ and $Y$ to $\tY$ is really important for the rates. \item[(iii)] The non-constant $d_k$'s allows for ``adaptivity'' with respect to the local ill-posedness of the problem, in terms of the support of $x^*$. \end{enumerate}
+This toy example shows us three things: \begin{enumerate} \item[(i)] The $d_k$'s are indeed balancing both ill-posedness and heteroscedasticity of the problem. \item[(ii)] The choice of the mappings from $A$ to $\tA$ and $Y$ to $\tY$ impacts the rates. \item[(iii)] The non-constant $d_k$'s allow for ``adaptivity'' with respect to the local ill-posedness of the problem, in terms of the support of $x^*$. \end{enumerate}

-In the two examples (Bernoulli and Convolution) of Sections \ref{sec:bernoulli} and \ref{sec:conv}, we need to choose ${\tA}$ so that the corresponding Gram matrix $\tilde{G}={\tA}^\T{\tA}$ is as close as possible to the identity (therefore $(1-\delta_s)$ in \eqref{eq:boundLS} will be as close as possible to 1) and choose ${\tY}$ such that ${\tA}^\T({\tY}-{\tA}x^*)$ is as small as possible, which will make the $d_k$'s as small as possible therefore giving the best possible rates.
+Of course, this example is just a toy example and many simplifications occur due to the diagonalization effect; however, the same phenomena appear in the much more intricate examples (Bernoulli and Convolution) of Sections \ref{sec:bernoulli} and \ref{sec:conv}.
+To deal with these settings, we need to choose ${\tA}$ so that the corresponding Gram matrix $\tG={\tA}^\T{\tA}$ is as homogeneous as possible (meaning that there is no great discrepancy between maximal and minimal eigenvalues on restricted sets typically and informally that it looks as much as possible as the identity matrix up to a multiplicative constant) and choose ${\tY}$ such that ${\tA}^\T({\tY}-{\tA}x^*)$ is as small as possible, which will make the $d_k$'s as small as possible and therefore giving the best possible rates, that could not be achieved using a single constant weight $d$.
 This choice in particular will enable us to get rates consistent with the minimax rates derived in \cite{PCS_garvesh} in a slightly different framework.